Spring, 2017: The first sighting was a group of 14 (12 adults, 2 juveniles) that was present on March 25-26.

-The first spring sightings of migrating whoopers occurred on Friday, 16 March, with 3 adults observed on the west side of the Wildlife Drive at 9:15 am.
+Spring, 2012: The first spring sightings in 2012 occurred on Friday, 16 March, with 3 adults observed on the west side of the Wildlife Drive at 9:15 am.
 The date is right at the average first arrival date for spring whoopers.
 One highlight of the spring was the occurrence of a total of 19 whoopers on the morning of 29 March.
 The last sighting was a pair of adults north of Big Salt Marsh on Sunday, April 8, but then a single adult was observed leaving Big Salt Marsh on the very late date of May 9!
 A total of 47 whoopers were observed during the spring at Quivira.
-Migrating whooping cranes are not expected back at Quivira until mid-October, at the earliest.

 There were unprecedented late December and January occurrences of Whooping Cranes in Kansas and Nebraska during the 2011-2012 winter season.
 As many as 11 birds were seen in south-central Kansas, including a family of 2 adults and 1 juvenile.
 All sightings were sporadic of somewhat "nomadic" birds, occurring on both public and private land.
 The same family group (or another - it is difficult to determine which) was observed in southern Nebraska in late January (also unprecedented).
 Reasons for these occurrences are difficult to prove, but are possibly due to a combination of the ongoing drought in the southern Great Plains (making food more scarce) and the relatively mild winter.
 The table below reflects only Quivira or near-Quivira observations.